Creating and Running Koa.js Projects with ServBay

 npm init -y

-command instantly generates a defaultpackage.json
+command quickly generates a defaultpackage.json

 file.Install Koa.js